By Dr. Dave Jones, Ph.D., P.A.S.

 Today’s nutritional technology and knowledge make it easy to overlook the basics of dairy cow nutrition.
 This, in turn, makes it possible to complicate a ration with the inclusion of too many commodities.
 Don’t forget the basics.
 Dairy cows require nutrients and not feed ingredients.
 For example:

-Dairy cattle are designed to eat forage.
 Therefore, forage should be considered the base of all dairy rations (Figures 1 and 2).
 In recent years, the forage base has been given more importance when considering the feed pyramid for dairy cows.
 The rumen is a fermentation vat and forage maintains a stable rumen environment for the rumen microbes.
 Forage also forms the rumen mat which contains effective fiber that stimulates rumination.
 Rumination leads to saliva production that provides sodium bicarbonate to buffer rumen acids, as well as a source of sodium, and provides urea which is used as a soluble nitrogen source by rumen microbes.
 Feeding forage leads to:

 If the focus is on forage for the base in dairy rations then the forage produced should be high quality.
 Management is the key to producing quality forage which will be the most economical source of nutrients on the farm.
-The following are important factors when making high-quality forage:

 When diets are put together for dairy cows it is best to think of the physiology of the cow.
-In simple terms, this means feed the rumen first and feed the cow second.
+In simple terms, this means to feed the rumen first and feed the cow second.
 In reality, we are trying to feed a population of rumen microbes before we feed the cow.

 The rumen microbes need: